Wyatt Earp: September stagecoach robbery

-Gunfight on Fremont Street
+Gunfight at the O.K.
+Corral

 The tension came to a head between the Earps and the Cowboys on Wednesday, October 26, 1881.
-Ike Clanton, Billy Claiborne, and other Cowboys had been threatening to kill the Earps for several weeks, and Tombstone city Marshal Virgil Earp learned that they were armed and had gathered near the O.K.
+Ike Clanton, Billy Claiborne, and other Cowboys had been threatening to kill the Earps for several weeks, and Tombstone City Marshal Virgil Earp learned that they were armed and had gathered near the O.K.
 Corral.
-He asked Wyatt and Morgan Earp and Doc Holliday to assist him, as he intended to disarm them.
-Wyatt had been deputized by Virgil a few days prior as a temporary assistant marshal and Morgan was a deputy city marshal.
+He asked Wyatt, Morgan Earp, and Doc Holliday to assist him, as he intended to disarm them.
+Wyatt had been deputized by Virgil a few days prior as a temporary assistant marshal, and Morgan was a deputy city marshal.

-Around 3:00 pm the Earps and Holliday headed towards Fremont Street, where the Cowboys had been gathering.
+Around 3:00 p.m., the Earps and Holliday headed towards Fremont Street, where the Cowboys had been gathering.
 They found five Cowboys in a vacant lot adjacent to the O.K.
 Corral's rear entrance on Fremont Street.
 The lot was narrow between the Harwood House and Fly's Boarding House and Photography Studio; the two parties were initially only about 6 to 10 ft apart.
 Ike Clanton and Billy Claiborne fled, but Tom and Frank McLaury and Billy Clanton stood their ground and were killed.
 Morgan was clipped by a shot across his back that nicked both shoulder blades and a vertebra.
 Virgil was shot through the calf, and Holliday was grazed by a bullet.
+Wyatt came through the shootout unharmed.